Weastie/PhillyDataIntegrationSample/README.md

 First, I had to choose a language.
 I chose Python because I am familiar with it, CityGeo uses it, and it is common for statistical work.

-Next, I decided whether or not I would retrieve the data using APIs, or a CSV / other pre-downloaded format.
+Next, I decided whether I would retrieve the data using APIs or a CSV / other pre-downloaded format.
 In many ways, using pre-downloaded data can be beneficial, as you only need to download the data one time, not each time you run the script.
 However, I ultimately decided to use APIs because they are always live with current data, and they're more flexible in the event that additional directions or instructions come through.
 It does sacrifice speed, because APIs incur latency with each request.

 Analyzing the first prompt is straight forward, with little room for ambiguity.
-The second and third prompt, however, require a bit of creativity.
+The second and third prompt, however, require a bit of critical thinking.

 The second prompt asks for what percentage of service requests resulted in the issuance of a code violation.
 Looking at the fields available in the violations database, there is no direct entry that links a violation to the service request that instigated the violation.
 Insider knowledge of the Licenses & Inspections agency may provide insight as towards how they open cases,